 If your request for single-patient EA is granted by the pharmaceutical company, you will work closely with the FDA to complete additional necessary paperwork.
 It is important to fully review this paperwork and to understand the responsibilities you will have as the treating physician for single-patient EA.

-If a pharmaceutical company agrees to supply the investigational treatment for your patient, you must next request permission to proceed from the FDA.
-You will need to use Internet Explorer to open and electronically fill out Form FDA 3926, also known as the Individual Patient Expanded Access Investigational New Drug Application, OR you can see a sample of the form on the Navigator’s resources section here.
+If a pharmaceutical company agrees to supply the investigational treatment for your patient, you must next request permission to proceed from the FDA using Form 3926 (Individual Patient Expanded Access Investigational New Drug Application).
+You can complete and submit the form online using Expanded Access eRequest or download the form here.
 FDA's Project Facilitate pilot program will assist oncology physicians and medical professionals in completing this form for patients with cancer.

 Form FDA 3926 is a two-page form that requests: